 Heather Corinna replies:I'm 21 years old I've been sexually active since I can remember, and never was interested in getting or giving a blowjob.
 But now, I want to but don't know how to give oral sex in a way I know he will ejaculate.
 So I just open my mouth and then what?

-Plenty of men will reach orgasm and ejaculate with oral sex, though many of those men won't do so every time.
-Some men will rarely reach orgasm that way, and some men never have and might not ever, despite the fact that what their partners have done has felt good, has been exactly what they wanted, and no one was doing anything "wrong."
+Plenty of people with penises will reach orgasm and ejaculate with oral sex, though many of those people won't do so every time.
+Some will rarely reach orgasm that way, and some never have and might not ever, despite the fact that what their partners have done has felt good, has been exactly what they wanted, and no one was doing anything "wrong."

 So, if in order to engage in fellatio, you feel like you have to have an orgasm or ejaculation (which are separate things, to: men won't always ejaculate when they orgasm) happen, then you're going to need to reconsider how you're thinking about this, since that's not something you can control, nor can your partner.
 If giving oral sex is all about reaching a certain destination for you (or him) rather than enjoying the ride, not only are you less likely to reach that destination, you're a lot less likely for both of you to enjoy yourselves the whole way there.

 As to the how: people vary very widely in what they like, men included, oral sex included.
 In general, what oral sex on a penis -- fellatio, or a "blowjob" -- is is simply stimulation to the penis and surrounding areas (like the testes) with a person's mouth, lips and tongue.
 That can be sucking on the penis, licking, rubbing lips over it, or combining any or all of those things.
 It's also common to engage the hands during fellatio, as well, be those your hands or your partner's hands, for extra stimulation of the base of the penis, testes, anus, buttocks, hips or thighs.